 The easiest way to calculate the amount of cannabis starting material required is to back into the number based on what you consider to be a personal dose of THC.
 For some people, this is 5mg of THC, and for others it’s in excess of 100mg.
 For more on how to choose the right dose for you, check out our comprehensive consumption guide.

 The next step is to determine how many servings the recipe makes; i.e. does it make 12 or 24 cookies.
 Multiply the number of servings in the recipe by the desired THC content in each serving; this will yield the total amount of THC in mg required to achieve your desired potency level.
-Although this may sound confusing, our friend Jeff the 420 Chef has put together an easy-to-use calculator to help you determine how much cannabis material and oil/butter should be used for any recipe.
+Although this may sound confusing, my friend Jeff the 420 Chef has put together an easy-to-use calculator to help you determine how much cannabis material and oil/butter should be used for any recipe.
 It will also break down the mg of THC/CBD in each serving size.

 If using already infused coconut oil and it's too strong, you can dilute it with additional coconut oil.
 On the other hand, if it's too weak, you can re-infuse or add a small amount of highly concentrated cannabis coconut oil to the weaker batch.
 It may take a few batches before you achieve your perfect dose, but it will get easier and more precise each time.